UltraMessaging/um_troubleshoot/README.md

 However, remember that the "lbmmsrc" program splits that message count across the number of topics it is sending - two in this case.
 And the "lbmrcv" program only subscribes to one of the two topics.
-So it will only be delivered half of them.
+So only half of those messages will be delivered.
-"lbmrcv" should have seen 7500 messages.
+The "lbmrcv" subscriber should have seen 7500 messages.
 Where did the other 53 messages go?
 And why didn't UM deliver [LBM_MSG_UNRECOVERABLE_LOSS](https://ultramessaging.github.io/currdoc/doc/API/lbm_8h.html#a88920e0a4188081f9a14fc8f76c18578)